Nova N800 Watch Phone Review

 Is it a watch?
 Is it a GSM cell phone?
 It's both!

 Making phone calls with your watch was until a few years ago only reserved for James Bond and other spies in movies and comic books.
 But miniaturization has finally come to the point where it is feasible to put an entire cell phone, including some extras, into a wristwatch-shaped device.
-The very first model was the CECT F88, also sold as the ‘Telson TWC 1150’.
+One of the very first models was the CECT F88, also sold as the ‘Telson TWC 1150’.
 It was a hideous and unwieldly thing, more like a regular-sized cell phone turned 90° to the left and equipped with a strap.
 But it was the starting point of the development of ever shrinking devices.
 I wouldn't say we have reached the point yet where these devices have become both elegant and practical, but we're coming closer.
 In May 2008, we were already close enough for me to get one and test it out.

 The Nova N800

 I discovered these gadgets merely by accident.
 I was looking for a simple headset on eBay when I found a peculiar-looking thing amidst the search results.
-Named ‘G108’, it looked a lot like the communicator from the graphic novel “The Time Trap” from the Belgian Mortimer & Blake series: a disc-shaped device that could be flipped open to reveal a tiny monitor and a key pad.
+Named ‘G108’, it looked a lot like the communicator from the graphic novel ‘The Time Trap’ from the Belgian Mortimer & Blake series: a disc-shaped device that could be flipped open to reveal a tiny monitor and a key pad.
 To my surprise, it proved to be a fully functional GSM phone.
 I'm a sucker for gadgets, so I immediately started doing some research.
 After a while I had made a round-up of about every existing model.
 I won't repeat the entire evaluation procedure here which I used to pick the overall best one, but the N800 was the winner.
 Main selling points are the detachability from its wristband and seemingly good battery life (which was more like an educated guess because all sellers give a different estimate for this).

 You can buy these things at various places, like specialized online shops (you could try the ads at the bottom of this page if they are relevant).
 However, if you're willing to dig through eBay for a while, you can get them cheaper.
 10 years ago you'd have thought that these gadgets would originate from Japan, but times appear to have changed.
 All these watch phones come from China.
 It seems that China is following a similar evolution as Japan a few decades ago: they're moving from simply copying designs to actually designing their own, and they're getting better at it.
 I showed this watch phone to a Japanese guy and he was actually surprised.
 Although similar devices do exist in Japan, e.g. the Wristomo, they don't seem to evolve or become popular as fast as their Chinese counterparts.
 Don't fall asleep, Japan!
 Mind that GSM is not used in Japan, so we'll never see a Japanese GSM watch.

 It has to be said, the Nova N800 is a clone from a Korean watch phone, the Hyundai W100, which was also one of the first of this type.
 But, the W100 is actually built by CECT, which is a Chinese company after all.
+(Its website used to be www.cectelecom.com, but seems dead now.)

 So I went for a seller in Hong Kong on eBay.
 The transaction was smooth and the net total was USD200, or €133, a reasonable price for a cell phone.
 For this, I got: